DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

   @n     eACCEL_DLPF_21_1KHZ or 2:   When the signal is less than or equal to 21Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
   @n     eACCEL_DLPF_44_1KHZ or 3:   When the signal is less than or equal to 44Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
   @n     eACCEL_DLPF_99_1KHZ or 4:   When the signal is less than or equal to 99Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
-  @n     eACCEL_DLPF_218_1KHZ or 5:  When the signal is less than or equal to 218Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
-Support low power consumption mode
+  @n     eACCEL_DLPF_218_1KHZ or 5:  When the signal is less than or equal to 218Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.     @n Support low power consumption mode
-  @n     eACCEL_DLPF_420_1KHZ or 6:  When the signal is less than or equal to 420Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
-Support low power consumption mode
+  @n     eACCEL_DLPF_420_1KHZ or 6:  When the signal is less than or equal to 420Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.     @n Support low power consumption mode
-  @n     eACCEL_DLPF_1046_4KHZ or 7: When the signal is less than or equal to 1046Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 4KHz.
-Support low power consumption mode
+  @n     eACCEL_DLPF_1046_4KHZ or 7: When the signal is less than or equal to 1046Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 4KHz.   @n Support low power consumption mode
-  @n     eACCEL_DLPF_55_1KHZ or 8:   When the signal is less than or equal to 55Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
-Only support low power consumption mode
+  @n     eACCEL_DLPF_55_1KHZ or 8:   When the signal is less than or equal to 55Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.     @n Only support low power consumption mode
-  @n     eACCEL_DLPF_110_1KHZ or 9:  When the signal is less than or equal to 110Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
-Only support low power consumption mode
+  @n     eACCEL_DLPF_110_1KHZ or 9:  When the signal is less than or equal to 110Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.     @n Only support low power consumption mode
-  @n Note: When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO, the internal sampling rate of the gyroscope and accelerometer must be the same.
+  @n Note: When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO,
+  @n the internal sampling rate of the gyroscope and accelerometer must be the same.
-  @param odr:  Sets the frequency of waking up the chip to take a sample of accel data – the low power accel Output Data Rate.
+  @param odr:  Set the frequency of waking up the chip to take a sample of accel data – the low power accel Output Data Rate.
   @n     eODR_125HZ or 9:    The low power accel Output Data Rate: 125Hz
   @n     eODR_250HZ or 10:   The low power accel Output Data Rate: 250Hz
   @n     eODR_500HZ or 11:   The low power accel Output Data Rate: 500Hz